When we’re looking for the perfect concealed carry firearm, we inevitably find ourselves torn between quite a few choices.

 Since we’re talking about single-stack pistols, both of our contenders are pretty thin.
 The total width of the Shield is about an inch, and it’s 4.6 inches tall, with its overall length barely passing 6 inches.
 At these dimensions, the gun weighs in at about 18 ounces, which makes it pretty convenient to carry.

 You can get several versions of the Shield, according to your preference.
-So, you can use 9mm or .40 caliber rounds and get it with or without manual thumb safety.
+So, you can use 9mm or .40 caliber rounds and get it with or without a manual thumb safety.
 You can also have ambidextrous safeties or Crimson Trace Laserguard lights in red or green to help with precision.

 The pistol is made from stainless steel and encased in a matte black polymer frame.
 These features add to its overall weight, as well as the tactical look and feel of the piece.
 However, you can also get it in FDE or Flat Dark Earth finishes if you’d like to avoid having a plain black weapon.